 2. Creative writing o Grammar

 3. Objective type questions which are multiple choice in nature.

 1. Each question paper shall contain internal choice for essay types of questions only.
 Qualitative Aspects & Types of Test Items

 1. The blueprint will be developed reflecting weightage to the nature of questions and academic standards.
 Questions shall be given from any lesson / any part of the textbook transacted in the specified period, without giving specific weightages to the lessons/units in relation to the design of the question papers.

 2. The weightage tables must be kept in view while preparing question papers.

 Type of questions (essay, short answer, very short answer, and objective questions) and academic standard-wise questions (how many marks and questions to each academic standard, etc.).

 Procedures for Recording and Monitoring of Assessment Data:

-1. Children performance should be recorded in the form of cumulative record.
+1. Children performance should be recorded in the form of a cumulative record.
 This record contains continual aspects i.e., Formative Assessment – Evaluation during instructional process, periodicity of aspect i.e., Summative Assessment – Evaluation at the end of term.
-All round development of the student personality in scholastic, co- scholastic aspects to fulfil evaluation is a comprehension one.
+All-round development of the student personality in scholastic, co-scholastic aspects to fulfil evaluation is a comprehension one.

 2. SCERT should develop model of cumulative records which should be supplied to all schools by SSA, RMSA to record students’ performance at Primary and High School levels separately.
 Proper guidelines required to maintain such Records and Registers should be given.